-Gone are the days of the dull, rectangular futon frame (we've all owned one at some point) and clunky, pull-out sofa beds that took more time to set up than they were worth, with mattresses that barely competed with your floor in terms of comfort.
-The convertible sofa options of today will have your visiting guests and family ready for a good night's sleep in minutes.
-Your sofa bed no longer has to be that one piece of furniture in your home that was purchased out of necessity for its dual function versus enhancing your living space.
-Some convertible sofa designs are so eye-catching and plush that you may consider ditching your bed altogether.
-Take a look.
+Gone are the days of the dull, rectangular futon frame (we've all owned one at some point) and clunky, pull-out sofa beds that took more time to set up than they were worth, with mattresses that barely compete with the floor in terms of comfort.
+The convertible sofa options of today will have your visiting friends and family ready for a good night's sleep in minutes.

 Video of the Day

-Easy to assemble and convert, as cozy as it looks, and firm enough for extended-stay guests — some owners use it as their primary bed — fans of this sleeper suggest purchasing the optional mattress topper or adding a feather bed for additional comfort.
+The Room & Board Deco convertible couch is easy to assemble and convert, has a cozy tufted back, and offers enough support for extended-stay guests (some owners even use it as their primary bed).
+Fans of this sleeper suggest purchasing the optional mattress topper or adding a feather bed for additional comfort.
 And cat owners may be pleased to hear that the fabric is durable enough to withstand your furry roommate's scratching without the unsightly snags that usually come with it.

-Chic in shape and function, the highly-rated Hughes sofa is a keeper, with a pull-out bed people are raving about.
-Owners can't say enough about how comfortable and well crafted the sofa is: the memory foam mattress maintains its firmness after several guests and the seat cushions have survived daily use by kids and pets alike.
+Chic in shape and function, the highly-rated Hughes sofa is a keeper, with a pull-out bed people are raving about (it has over 150 reviews and a near-perfect rating).
+Owners can't say enough about how comfortable and well-crafted the best-seller is: the memory foam mattress maintains its firmness after several guests and the seat cushions have survived daily use by kids and pets alike.

 That bolster cushion and mechanical arm definitely piqued our interest.
-And depending on your age, this style may have also reminded you of the fold-out foam chair with cylinder back that was ubiquitous during the 90s.
-The Twilight is a hundred times better and at least 10 times more expensive, but so worth it.
-Ingenious in its simple mechanics and shape choices, designer Flemming Busk has created a sofa that offers many possibilities: three positions for the bolster pillow, not only allowing for multiple seat depths, but also superior lumbar support.
-And with the bolster back all the way, you can remove the seat cushion to create separate twin beds, or push them together for a bed that is more spacious than a queen, with a soft headboard.
-Sleeping on the floor never looked this good.
-Night, night.
+And depending on your age, this style may have also reminded you of the fold-out foam chair with cylinder back that was ubiquitous during the '90s.
+The Twilight is a hundred times better and at least 10 times more expensive than that model we knew, but it's so worth it.
+Ingenious in its simple mechanics and shape choices, designer Flemming Busk has created a sofa that offers many possibilities, including three positions for the bolster pillow that not only allow for multiple seat depths but also superior lumbar support.
+If you choose to have the bolster back all the way, the removable seat cushions allow you to create separate twin beds, or you can push them together for a bed that is more spacious than a queen, with a soft headboard.
+We're pretty sure sleeping on the floor has never looked this good.